 We engage patient partners from the very first day of planning as members of our Steering Committee to work alongside a wide range of stakeholders from across BC to help guide event content, flow and overall participant experience.
 Two patient partners from the Patient Voices Network – Terry Browne and Isabel Jordan – are already hard at work shaping this year’s program!

 We’re currently recruiting two patient partners through the Patient Voices Network to help review abstracts in support of selecting which projects are chosen to be presented at this year’s Quality Forum.
 They will also judge storyboards during the Storyboard Reception, which takes place during the event on March 2.
-Read more about the opportunity and RSVP by August 11!
+This opportunity is now closed.

 We’re also once again sponsoring 20 patient partners through the Patient Voices Network to attend the Quality Forum so that they can learn about improving quality of care while sharing their knowledge, perspectives and experiences with other participants.
 This engagement opportunity is now live – learn more and RSVP by November 3!

 We strongly encourage other organizations to support patient partners to attend the Quality Forum as well.